-Automatic Programming
+Automatic programming

-- 1. Press the power button to turn the radio on. - 2.
-Briefly press the 200RX button. - 3.
-Rotary channel select to the required channel.
-Example channel "04". - 3.
-Briefly press SC/MEM button (OS is displayed). - 4.
-Autoscan will commence in 2 to 3 seconds. - 5.
-To store the required frequency, briefly press the ID/CAL button.
-The stored channel will appear with "M" on the LCD. - 6.
-Press the 200RX button to exit.
+- 1. Press the PWR button to turn the radio on. - 2.
+Briefly press the F/DPX button and then the Power Button. - The default Band frequency range will be displayed. - 3.
+Briefly press the SC/MEM button (OS is displayed). - 4.
+Briefly press the power or channel knob (channel will flash). - 5.
+Turn the power or channel knob until you get to an open frequency. - 6.
+Auto scan will commence in 2 to 3 seconds. - You will need to repeat steps 4 and 5 until the required frequency has been located. - 7.
+To store the required frequency, briefly press the ID/CAL button. - 8.
+To exit; repeat step 2.